syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-faq/CI-license-validation.md

 ## Jenkins

 * Create an [Environment Variable](https://www.jenkins.io/doc/pipeline/tour/environment) named 'LICENSE_VALIDATION'.
-Use Use the path of the LicenseKeyValidation.ps1 script file as a value (e.g., D:\LicenseKeyValidator\LicenseKeyValidation.ps1).
+Use the path of the LicenseKeyValidation.ps1 script file as a value (e.g., D:\LicenseKeyValidator\LicenseKeyValidation.ps1).

 * Include a stage in Jenkins to execute the LicenseKeyValidation.ps1 script in PowerShell.